lisanvo/aai500-final-project/README.md

 <br><br>**Project Status: ACTIVE**

 ## Introduction
-For this project, we analyze bike sharing usage count against season, temperature, and humidity to explain the likely causes of high bike sharing usage in 2011-2012 using multiple linear regression with analysis of variance (ANOVA) testing.
+For this project, we analyze bike sharing usage count against season, temperature, and humidity to explain the likely causes of high bike sharing usage between seasons in 2011-2012 using multiple linear regression with analysis of variance (ANOVA) testing.
 Our goal is to inform stakeholders who are interesting in expanding bike sharing to untapped markets.

 ## Contributors
 - Angel Benitez